 One of the best features of the Swedish Black Hen is that they are surprisingly healthy with a high fertility rate.
 Thus, resulting in an astonishing hatch rate that is reported to be at 98 percent.
 This breed does not have many health concerns that you need to address compared to the other common species you have encountered.
 Hence, it will not give you a tough time to take care of it.

 Although this does not necessarily mean that your chickens are always safe and free from any poultry diseases, it is necessary that, as a responsible chicken owner, you must have your chickens tested and vaccinated for additional protection.
-This will not only give you the assurance that they are protected, but you will never have to worry that much once a breakout happens.
+This will not only assure you that they are protected, but you will never have to worry that much once a breakout happens.

 This breed is considered a cold-hardy chicken that can withstand extreme freezing weather.
 Although its comb may be resistant to frostbite, it is still necessary that you stay alert just in case it happens.

-This is mainly because the tip of the comb is quite distant from its body, hence, more prone to frostbite when it gets colder.
-In order to prevent this, you can provide a cage with enough heat to somehow protect them from the freezing weather.
+This is mainly because the tip of the comb is quite distant from its body and, hence, more prone to frostbite when it gets colder.
+To prevent this, you can provide a cage with enough heat to somehow protect them from the freezing weather.

-Apart from it, they also have a good tolerance for warmer weather and temperature.
-In addition to this, it is necessary that a shade is provided in their cage since they will most likely absorb all the heat because of its black color.
+Apart from that, they also have a good tolerance for warmer weather and temperatures.
+In addition to this, a shade must be provided in their cage since they will most likely absorb all the heat because of its black color.
 Moreover, there is a high possibility that the scorching heat of the sun can bleach their feather.